Sibling Jealousy: How To Handle It Without Losing Your Mind - Baby Chick

 While it may be true that your eldest child could not control themselves and acted out of frustration and anger, it may very well be that the youngest provoked them.
 They could have snatched the toy from them first or moved a toy the eldest carefully arranged.
 Any number of things could have happened that you didn’t see.
 So, flying in and blindly picking sides is never a good idea.

-Instead, console the sibling in more distress, then ask what happened.
-After you listen, validate your children’s feelings, then propose a solution that would be mutually agreeable.
-Don’t always side with the youngest and keep the eldest accountable for everything.
-As they get older, the younger sibling will use this power dynamic to their advantage, and the sibling relationship will sour.
-And you don’t want that!
+Instead, console the sibling in more distress and ask what happened.
+After you listen, validate your children’s feelings and propose a solution that would be mutually agreeable.
+Don’t always side with the youngest while keeping the eldest accountable for everything.
+As they get older, the younger sibling will use this power dynamic to their advantage, and the sibling relationship will sour—and you don’t want that!

 Important Skills To Teach